useion/useion/docs/readme.md

   -p, --puml                generate and print PlantUML use case diagram and exit

+  -g, --git=GIT_URL         assign code changes in commits to code blocks in use case modules, and calculate how much are the code changes applied within the use case modules

   --help                    print this help and exit

   --version                 print version information and exit